Parents & Guardians

 You can apply to as many colleges and for all the courses you are interested in, however you must only enrol at one college (Stage 5).

-During peak application seasons, there may be a brief period of time between application and being offered a course discussion, but rest assured your application is in process.
+Once you have applied you will be sent an email asking you to book a course discussion.
+During peak application seasons, there may be a brief period of time between application and this email arriving, but rest assured your application is in process.

 If you completed an application form but have not heard from us within 10 working days, please contact our Guidance Team who will confirm if we have received the application.